Delhi Tamil Education Association Senior Secondary Schools

-The Delhi Tamil Education Association Senior Secondary Schools are eight secondary schools located in Delhi, India.
+The Delhi Tamil Education Association Senior Secondary Schools are eight secondary schools located in Delhi, India which originated as the Madrasi Education Association school in 1925.

 History

 DTEA was registered with the Madrasi Education Association (MEA) in 1919 in Shimla by a group of Tamilians working for the British Government who wanted to teach their children traditional Tamil values.

 While the first school was being established in 1923, the small community in Delhi raised funds for the second building by way of small voluntary contributions.
 Today the DTEA consists of seven senior secondary schools with over 7,000 students and 500 teachers.